162173 Ryugu: Physical

 Early analysis in 2012 by Thomas G. Müller et al. used data from a number of observatories, and suggested that the asteroid was "almost spherical", a fact that hinders precise conclusions, with retrograde rotation, an effective diameter of 0.85–0.88 km (0.528 miles) and a geometric albedo of 0.044 to 0.050.
 They estimated that the grain sizes of its surface materials are between 1 and 10 mm.

 Initial images taken by the Hayabusa2 spacecraft on approach at a distance of 700 km were released on 14 June 2018.
-They revealed a diamond-shaped body 1 km in diameter and confirmed its retrograde rotation.
+They revealed a diamond-shaped body 1 km in diameter and confirmed its retrograde motion.
 Between 17 and 18 June 2018, Hayabusa2 went from 330 to 240 km from Ryugu and captured a series of additional images from the closer approach.
 Astronomer Brian May created stereoscopic images from data collected a few days later.
 After a few months of exploration, JAXA scientists concluded that Ryugu is actually a rubble pile with about 50% of its volume being empty space.

 The acceleration due to gravity at the equator has been evaluated at about 0.11 mm/s2, rising to 0.15 mm/s2 at the poles.
 The mass of Ryugu is estimated at 450 million tonnes.
 The asteroid has a volume of 0.377 ± 0.005 km3 and a bulk density of 1.19 ± 0.03 g/cm3 based on the shape model.